 To add to the time-worn aged appeal we’re after, we’re going to use a brown wax to lightly go over each pot in random swipes going around the planter. (see video for demonstration) With this in mind, you are even going to go over the transfer as well.

 Once you’ve applied the wax, take a soft cotton cloth and remove any excess and also lighten up the color a bit.

 Time to assemble!
 Take a peek at the assembly order below making note of the glue lines.
-I used a heavy duty Liquid Nails glue in a tube for my project since we need quite a bit.
+To begin, I use a heavy duty Liquid Nails glue in a tube for my project since we need quite a bit.
 Then, add a bead of glue around the two pots top edge that we are are turning upside down to place in the bottom and middle pots.

 Next, insert the upside down pots inside the bottom and middle planters and press firmly into place.
 Afterward, apply a generous amount of glue to the bottom of each upside down pot and stack your planters according to size. (see video demonstration) Let cure for 12-24 hours.

-Time to fill our pots with whatever makes our heart happy.
+Finally, it’s time to fill our pots with whatever makes our heart happy.
 Likewise, you could even turn this into a water fountain by adding a pump from your local home improvement store.
-Since I wanted to create an herb planter for my home, I used a variety of herbs from my garden and local nursery.
+Additionally, since I wanted to create an herb planter for my home, I used a variety of herbs from my garden and local nursery.

 Last, I added a bit of sheet moss on top of my soil to add texture, and also help retain moisture.
 Also, isn’t it beautiful!
 I love to harvest some out of my backyard as well.

 You can easily make this planter in a day.
 In addition, pin and share this DIY tiered planter so others will be inspired to try to make their house their home too.